 The Cheap Way to Get Around New Zealand

 How you save money with carpooling doesn’t take much explaining.
-Everyone in the vehicle benefits from lower fuel costs and splitting the cost of toll roads, ferry crossing and parking if it applies to your journey.
+Everyone in the vehicle benefits from lower fuel costs and splitting the cost of toll roads, the ferry crossing and parking if any of those apply to your journey.
 Plus, it almost always works out much cheaper than taking public transport.

-There are many other reasons to consider carpooling as a way of getting around New Zealand.
+There are many other reasons to consider car sharing as a way of getting around New Zealand.

 If there was ever a country to inspire us to be more eco-friendly, it has to be New Zealand.
 Carpooling is definitely a way to help preserve the environment by reducing the number of vehicles on the road, therefore, reducing carbon emissions and air pollution.
-Check out more ways to be an eco-friendly traveller in our Be Green When Backpacking in New Zealand.
+Check out more ways to be an eco-friendly traveller in the 31 Ways to Travel More Sustainably in New Zealand.